 3:12 Demonstrating with hand puppets: “The Jews: These guys pass over, literally, these guys float above the pharaoh.”

 This is not the correct story of Passover.
 In the Bible, God launches escalating attacks to pressure the pharaoh into freeing his Jewish slaves.

 In God’s final plague, an angel of death kills the firstborn son of every Egyptian but passes over the homes of Jews and spares their children.

 3:53 “Happy Easter, everybody.
 By the way, the president is probably going to bomb North Korea tonight,” Spicer says, taking no questions.

 “SNL” is probably making fun of Spicer’s reputation for refusing to acknowledge certain questions — and sometimes refusing to admit certain reporters — at his briefings.

 4:00 “Eat as much candy as you want because this is probably our last Easter on Earth.”
-[Drives a golf cart through his podium.]
+[Swigs a jar of candy and drives a golf cart through his podium.]

 This is a running gag.
-In McCarthy's first Spicer sketch, she picks the lectern up at the end of the presser and slams it into a reporter.
+In McCarthy’s first Spicer sketch, he picks the lectern up at the end of the presser and slams it into a reporter.

 One reader theorized that the candy Spicer inhales at the end of the sketch is Dippin’ Dots — a product with which the real Spicer used to feud.
 But it’s almost certainly gum, which “SNL” Spicer regularly consumes in gross quantities from his lectern.